The Clear Edge

 Running a monthly cash flow analysis reveals gaps operators miss when they only track revenue.

-Revenue Doesn’t Equal Cash: The Revenue chart shows $97K.
-Bank account shows $71K.
-Confusion.
-Where’s $26K?
-Without monthly analysis, the gap stays mysterious.
-Monthly tracking reveals exactly where it’s trapped (invoices, processing delays, pending refunds).
+Without monthly analysis, that gap stays mysterious; monthly tracking reveals exactly where it’s trapped in invoices, processing delays, and pending refunds.

 Payment Terms Drain: Net-30 feels standard.
 “Everyone does it.”